 The answer is more complicated than you may think.
 The key question is whether loss prevention had probable cause to believe that a person has shoplifted.
 They may then detain that person in reasonable manner for a reasonable amount of time to make a reasonable investigation.
 See Kentucky Revised...Read more »

 You can simply report the matter directly to the Equal Employment Opportunity Commission (EEOC).
 The EEOC is a federal agency charged with enforcing the federal law prohibiting sexual harassment.
 There may also be a state law and a state agency enforcing that law in Kentucky.
-If you don't find a...Read more »
+If you don't...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.